TerryV8/click-count/docs/terraform_instance_private.md

-# With AWS_elasticache_cluster Redis Terraform module for the back => Deploy Redis cluster architecture on the AWS cloud
+# Deploy Redis cluster architecture on the AWS cloud
+# Through AWS_elasticache_cluster Redis Terraform module for the back

 ## Let's define the Redis architecture on AWS